Abe-Telo/ha-addon-surface-wifi-fix/surface_wifi_fix/README.md

 ## Installation

-1. Add this repository to Home Assistant: **Settings → Add-ons → Add-on Store → ⋮ → Repositories** → `https://github.com/YOUR_GITHUB/ha-addon-surface-wifi-fix`.
+1. Add this repository to Home Assistant: **Settings → Add-ons → Add-on Store → ⋮ → Repositories** → `https://github.com/Abe-Telo/ha-addon-surface-wifi-fix`.
 2. Install **Surface WiFi Fix** from the add-on list.
 3. Enable **Start on boot** and optionally **Watchdog**.
 4. Click **Start**.

+If the repository syncs but you still do not see the add-on, use **⋮ → Reload** in the Add-on Store, then check **Settings → System → Logs → Supervisor** for any repository fetch errors.

 ## Verification